o-konst/GalleryShop/README.md

 A RESTful backend API for the GalleryShop ecosystem, deployed as a Docker container on AWS EC2.

+- 🧠 Built with **.NET 9**
+- 🗄 Connects to **PostgreSQL** for persistent data
+- ☁️ Handles image uploads to and downloads from **AWS S3**
-> Provides endpoints for managing galleries, products, and user data.
+- 📦 Provides endpoints for managing galleries, products, and user data

 ---